Thejivk/testGit/README.md

 # testGit
-learning basics of git and git hub
+Learning basics of git and git hub